Krishnachowdary711/Spartans/README.md

 * Tutor responsible: David Wode
 * Group team leader: Krishna Sai
 * Group members: Ruthran Veerasamy Balakrishnan, Krishna Sai
+* Krishna contributed to the design and development of the UI/UX for the webpage, along with implementing the transactions and currency conversion columns.
+Meanwhile, Ruthran worked on the Accounts and Categories columns.
+Finally, both collaborated to develop the report generation column.
 ## Future improvements
 - Increase More features in the existing model like, Integrating it with banking app.
 - Budget planning & alerts for overspending.